Yochengliu/Relation-Shape-CNN/docs/index.md

 [partseg_results]: ./images/partseg.jpg
 ![partseg_results]
 <p align = 'center'>
-    <medium>Segmentation examples on ShapeNet part benchmark.
-Although the part shapes implied in irregular points are extremely diverse and they may be very confusing to recognize, our RS-CNN can also segment them out with decent accuracy.</medium>
+    <small>Segmentation examples on ShapeNet part benchmark.
+Although the part shapes implied in irregular points are extremely diverse and they may be very confusing to recognize, our RS-CNN can also segment them out with decent accuracy.</small>
 </p>

 <h2 align = "center">Abstract</h2>